-Many great lakes steelhead rivers are smaller in size and they are 3 to 10 feet deep.
-The steelhead themselves are often deep, especially in the colder month and to catch these fish you are going to need bigger flies and heavier sink tips that get down fast.
+Many great lakes steelhead rivers are smaller in size with average depths from 3 to 8 feet deep.
+The steelhead themselves are often deep, especially in the colder months and to catch these steelhead you are going to need bigger flies and heavier sink tips that get down fast.

-Scandi Spey lines are another option of wider shallower rivers that don’t require as heavy of a sink tip to get the fly down fast.
-These are good lines for fishing in water less than 5 feet deep.
+Scandi Spey lines are another good option on wider shallower rivers that don’t require as heavy of a sink tip to get the fly down fast.
+The Scandi Spey lines are good for fishing in water that is less than 5 feet deep.